Speakers at the 6th Self-Publishing Conference

-Chelsea Taylor is the Production Manager at Troubador Publishing Ltd, overseeing all aspects of the book production process, guiding authors from manuscript to print.
-Chelsea heads a team of seven production staff responsible for the production of over 600 new titles a year, and is an experienced book cover designer.
+Chelsea is Production Manager at Troubador Publishing Ltd, overseeing the book production process from typesetting and layout through front and rear cover design, guiding authors from manuscript to print.
+She heads a team of seven staff responsible for the production of over 600 new titles a year, and is herself a very experienced book cover designer.

 The speakers at the conference are all experienced professionals with specialist skills across the self-publishing industry.
 They can offer a wealth of information spanning decades and will provide information covering: